meries/puppet-vmwaretools/README.md

 ﻿# facts_vmwaretools

-This vmwaretools ruby fact has been developped to be use in your puppet manifest.
+This vmwaretools ruby fact has been developped to be use in your automation tools same puppet manifest.
 Working for linux and windows operating system.